Lohit9/CS246-Algorithms/README.md

 # CS246-Algorithms
-This contains notes and programs implemented in C++
+This contains notes and programs implemented in C++ .
+The lecture slides are from Nomair's lectures.